 Researchers recently hypothesized that the new medication camicinal could improve delayed stomach emptying and help the body absorb PD medications.
 Thirty-eight people with Parkinson’s enrolled in the study.
 A randomized group received 50 mg of camicinal each day, while others received a placebo.
 The study was conducted over seven to nine days.
-The study found that medication “off” time was improved by more than two hours in the camicinal group that also experienced faster absorption.
+The study found that medication When medication is not working well.
+Symptoms become more noticeable and movement becomes more difficult. was improved by more than two hours in the camicinal group that also experienced faster absorption.
 When compared to the placebo group, the camicinal group also saw an improvement according to the MDS-UPDRS (a scale used to measure the multiple aspects of PD).

 Though this study was small and of short duration, its results highlight the potential for a new approach to gastrointestinal issues common in Parkinson’s.
 Camicinal has recently completed a trial for diabetic gastroparesis (ClinicalTrials.gov) and the results should help inform the research for people with Parkinson’s who have similar issues.